greenelab/deep-review/sections/04_study.md

 recurrent neural network models for predicting TFBSs, which showed improvements over other deep learning models on the dataset from [@tag:Alipanahi2015_predicting].
-It is also important to note that DNA sequence tasks are fundamentally different than natural language tasks, and thus the models should be adapted from traditional deep learning models in order to account for such differences.
+While many models for TFBS prediction resemble computer vision and natural language processing (NLP) tasks, it is important to note that DNA sequence tasks are fundamentally different than NLP tasks, and thus the models should be adapted from traditional deep learning models in order to account for such differences.
 For example, motifs may appear in either strand of a DNA sequence, resulting in two different forms of the motif (forward and reverse complement) due to complementary base pairing.
-[@tag:Shrikumar2017_reversecomplement] created a convolutional model which can find motifs in both directions.
+To handle this issue, [@tag:Shrikumar2017_reversecomplement] created a convolutional model which can find motifs in both directions.
+Since deep learning for protein binding prediction is still in early stages, we expect to see an increase in domain-specific architectures for this task.

-Deep learning models have shown great accuracy on the TFBS task, but the results are not fully convincing for several reasons based on the datasets used and the evaluation of the model's predictions on such datasets.
+Deep learning models have shown great accuracy on TFBS prediction, but the results are not fully convincing for several reasons.
 First, ChIP-seq experiments give a continuous value of binding likelihood at a certain location based on many experiments at that location in DNA.
 Based on these values, the TFBS task is usually converted into a binary classification task based on a certain threshold of the ChIP-seq value.
-However, the value may not be accurate in itself.
-There is no guarantee of a binding or non binding at that location depending on which person's sequence it is.
-Second, most datasets predict one TF at a time, using a separate model for each TF.
-In reality, there may be multiple TFs binding at the same location and interacting, thus requiring both a dataset which gives all TF binding values at every location and a multi-task model.
-Third, it is unclear exactly how to include non-binding or "negative" sites in the datasets.
-Since the number of positive binding sites of a particular TF is relatively small with respect to the total number of base-pairs in DNA, we must choose a small subset of the total non-binding sites.

-These dataset formulations results in inaccuracies of the evaluation metrics.
+However, the ChIP-seq values are often noisy, resulting in a target class that may be incorrect dependent on the defined threshold.
 Converting the task into a binary classification isn't completely accurate since the model may give a high probability of a binding site, but the ChIP-seq binding signal may be just barely over the binary classification threshold, resulting in potential false positive (or the signal may be just below the threshold, resulting in potential false negatives).
+Second, most datasets for TFBS prediction are separated by TF, requiring a separate model for each TF (i.e. binary classification on each TF sub-dataset).
+In reality, there may be multiple TFs binding at the same location and TF binding may be dependent on other TFs, thus requiring both a dataset which gives all TF binding values at every location as well as a multi-task model.
+[@tag:Zhou2015_deep_sea] use multiple TFs at once, but TF binding prediction is an intermediate step for predicting effects of noncoding variants in their model, so TFBS prediction is not heavily analyzed.
+The third issue is that it is unclear exactly how to include non-binding or "negative" sites in the datasets.
+Since the number of positive binding sites of a particular TF is relatively small with respect to the total number of base-pairs in DNA, we must choose a small subset of the total non-binding sites, resulting in some sort of bias over all of the actual negative sites.
-One of the biggest flaws is the fact that most datasets artificially balance the positive and negative binding binding sites and report auROC for the metric.
-This is very misleading in a task where the binding sites are very unevenly balanced in the real world.
+Regardless of the negative site selection, most datasets evenly balance the positive and negative binding sites and report auROC for the metric.
+This is very misleading in a task where the binding sites are very unevenly balanced in the real world (see Discussion).
 Thus, we need datasets which more accurately model real TFBS data.

+At the model level, while deep learning models have shown that it is possible to automatically extract features for TFBS prediction at the sequence level, these basic models cannot predict the binding on new unseen cell types or conditions.
+Since ChIP-seq experiments have been performed on only a small subset of cell lines, these prediction models are not of use for new or rare cell lines.
+To handle this issue and create models which can be used across cell lines, there are several options.
+The most prominent would be to introduce a multi-model model which, in addition to sequence data, incorporates cell-line specific features such as chromatin accessibility, DNA methylation, or gene expression.
+Without cell-specific features, the other option is to use domain adaptation methods where we train our model on a source cell type and use unsupervised feature extraction methods to predict on a target cell type. [@tag:Qin2017_imputation] attempts prediction in new cell type-TF pairs, but the cell types must be in the training set for other TFs besides the target TF.
+A more general domain transfer model across cell types would be more useful.

 While neural architectures are rapidly changing and producing better results, it is clear that deep learning can be efficiently and